alanyuan08/Chess-App/README.md

 - **Deep Evaluation:** Combines Iterative Deepening with Principal Variation Search (PVS) to regularly achieve search depths of 10+ plies.
 (Average Move is approximately 30 seconds to 1.5 minutes)

-The algorithm does not employ Null-Move Pruning as the

 - **Transposition Tables:** Caches previously evaluated board states to accelerate search paths and share data across threads

 - **Parallel Processing:** Scales performance across CPU threads using a lock-free concurrent tree search architecture (Lazy SMP)